 Master Gardener volunteer training takes place every year or every other year depending on need and resources.
 Interested applicants must attend an information session in order to receive an application to the program.
 The information session schedule will be announced in our newsletter.

 Do you love to garden?
 Are you interested in plant anatomy, physiology and care?
-Do you enjoy sharing your knowledge with others?
+Do you enjoy sharing your knowledge and skills with others?
 Do you believe in volunteering within your community?
 Do you have enough time to complete the required volunteer service?
-If you answered yes to these questions, the Master Gardener Program could be for you.
-We are seeking people who will make a long-term commitment to the program.
+If you answered yes to these questions, the Master Gardener Volunteer Program could be for you.
+We are seeking people who will make a long-term commitment to our program.

 What does the training include?

 UC Master Gardener Volunteers complete an intensive 16-week training program in English that offers a practical course in plant science and horticulture.
 Taught by experts ranging from UC faculty and staff, local horticultural educators, and UC-certified Master Gardener Volunteers, the course comprises over 75 hours of classroom and field training from basic botany to plant pathology.
 Each trainee receives the California Master Gardener Handbook as well as other UC publications.

 Attendance at all classes and satisfactory completion of written exams, reading and other home study assignments are required to graduate and become a UC-certified Master Gardener Volunteer.
 All training assignments and exams are open book.
 A team of Master Gardener Volunteer mentors will connect you to our organization and guide you through training and your first year as a Master Gardener.

 Most communication about the training will be done via email.
 Reliable Internet access and an email address are necessary to gain access to class schedules, complete homework assignments, and participate in virtual sessions.
 A home printer is desirable.